funkybob/django-nap/docs/tutorial/mapper.rst

 -------------------------------

 Now that we know what endpoints we are planning to build, and what each will need to do we can create the views that will process the requests.
-Let's create a new file called rest_views.py in the todoapp directory.
-We're going to start by implementing (1) which requires us to: "get a list of all of the ``List`` resources"
+We're going to start by implementing (1) which requires us to: "get a list of all of the ``List`` resources".

-Lets add the following code to the todoapp/rest_views.py file:
+Lets add the following code to the todoapp/views.py file:

 .. code-block:: python